iter8-tools/iter8-controller/docs/tutorials/performance.md

 performance-reviews-v2   Canary   [reviews]   Progressing   false                         IterationUpdate: Iteration 0/8 completed
 ```

-At approximately 15 second intervals, you should see the interation number change.
+At approximately 15 second intervals, you should see the iteration number change.
 Initially, the experiment will indicate that no *winner* has been found.
 This means that iter8 is still uncertain that the service satisfies the specified criteria.
 When it gains this confidence, it will indicate that it has found a *winner*.